developer-zebra/developer-zebra-site/src/datawedge/6-6/guide/api/tutorials/index.md

 	                    displayScanResult(intent, "via Broadcast");
 	                } catch (Exception e) {
 	                    //
-	                    // Catch if the UI does not exist when we receive the broadcast...
+	                    // Catch if the UI does not exist when broadcast is received
-	                    // This app is not designed to be used in production
 	                    //
 	                }
 	            }